Levi Jordan: Cincinnati Reds

 On December 6, 2023, the Cincinnati Reds selected Jordan in the minor league phase of the Rule 5 draft.
 The Reds assigned him to the Louisville Bats of the Triple-A International League to begin the 2024 season.
-On June 24, Jordan was selected to the 40-man roster and promoted to the major leagues for the first time.
+On June 24, 2024, Jordan was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that night, hitting a double and sacrifice fly.
-In six more games for Cincinnati, he went hitless in 7 plate appearances.
+In six more games for Cincinnati, he went hitless in seven plate appearances.
 On July 5, Jordan was designated for assignment by the Reds.
 He cleared waivers and was sent outright to Louisville on July 8.
 Jordan elected free agency following the season on November 4.

 On January 9, 2025, Jordan re-signed with the Reds on a minor league contract.
-He returned to Louisville to start the season.
-He elected free agency on November 6.
+He returned to Louisville to start the season, playing in 122 games and hitting .237/.307/.345 with seven home runs, 30 RBI, and 17 stolen bases.
+On September 21, in an 11–4 loss to the Nashville Sounds, Jordan played all nine positions during the game.
+Jordan elected free agency following the season on November 6.

+Washington Nationals

+On January 22, 2026, Jordan signed a minor league contract with the Washington Nationals.